 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER OR WEBSITE?
 You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to create meaningful and prosperous businesses.
 Grab your FREE copy of the special report ’7 Steps to Attract More Clients in Less Time’ plus business building tips, at: http://www.fireflycoaching.com.

-Do you already have ideas for your business?
-Share you plans in the comments section below.
+What changes will you make to your business?
+Share your plans, thoughts, and questions in the comments section below.